deMGoncalves/kuba.io/src/standard/h/README.md

 ```

 In this example, we define a `component` function that returns a h element `<div />`.
-The jsx function is imported from the `@kuba/jsx` package.
+The h function is imported from the `@kuba/h` package.

 ### h Rendering and Decoration

-The `jsx` function provided by the h package allows you to render h elements without the need for a specific rendering library.
+The `h` function provided by the h package allows you to render h elements without the need for a specific rendering library.
 It simplifies the process of creating and rendering h elements.

 The `@paint` decorator wraps your class with the specified component, enabling rendering using h.
 This allows you to utilize the functionality provided by the component when rendering your class.